bradygaster/ProDevCitizenDevStudy/readme.md

 * If you're a software developer who builds back-end APIs and software services using IDEs and programming languages, continue on to the [pro dev](pro/readme.md) guide.

-* If you're a citizen developer who builds Flows, Forms, or Power Apps that make use of HTTPs via Custom Connectors, continue on to the [business dev](phase1-citizen-dev.md) guide.
+* If you're a citizen developer who builds Flows, Forms, or Power Apps that make use of HTTPs via Custom Connectors, continue on to the [citizen dev](citizen/readme.md) guide.